The Academy Is...: Lost in Pacific Time EP and breakup (2009–2011)

-Reunions and Almost Here Tenth Anniversary Tour (2015-present)
+Reunions and Almost There (2015-present)

-On September 12, 2015, The Academy Is... reunited to play their album Almost Here cover-to-cover at Riot Fest Chicago, an annual outdoor music festival.
+On September 12, 2015, The Academy Is... reunited to play their album Almost Here cover-to-cover at Riot Fest.
 Former lead guitarist Michael Guy Chislett was the only final member who did not join the reunion.
 Ian Crawford, known for his roles in The Cab, Panic! at the Disco and Never Shout Never filled in for Chislett.
 In December 2015, the band embarked on a sixteen-date tour throughout the United States, in which they played Almost Here in its entirety and five additional songs from their back catalog.
 The band had their final show at The Observatory North Park in San Diego, California on December 30, 2015.

-On May 11, 2022, the band's Facebook page announced they would be playing Riot Fest 2022, alongside the comment "We're back" in reference to the band's future career plans.
+On May 11, 2022, the band's Facebook page announced they would be playing at Riot Fest, alongside the comment "we're back" in reference to the band's future career plans.

 On July 8, 2022, former lead guitarist AJ LaTrace announced on Twitter that he and former drummer Michael DelPrincipe would return to the band for a short guest appearance during their set at Riot Fest.

-Just under a year later, The Academy is... travelled to England to Play three shows, a solo date at The Dome in London on 26 May 2023, as well as two consecutive dates at Slam Dunk Festival in Hatfield and Leeds respectively on 27 and 28 May.
+Just under a year later, The Academy is... travelled to England to play three shows, a solo date at The Dome in London on 26 May 2023, as well as two consecutive dates at Slam Dunk Festival in Hatfield and Leeds respectively on 27 and 28 May.

 Shortly after, The Academy is... played two sets opening for Fall Out Boy on their North American So Much For (Tour) Dust leg, specifically in Chicago and on their second show in Los Angeles.

 The Academy is... played on Andrew McMahon's 'Holiday from Real' Cruise over November 9–13, 2024.

+In late 2025, the band embarked on a tour to celebrate the 20th anniversary of their debut album, Almost Here.
+During the tour, they announced they would be releasing a new album in 2026, and debuted new songs to concertgoers.

+On January 14th, 2026, the band announced Almost There, their first album in 18 years.
+The album's first single, "2005", released alongside a music video on the same day.

+On March 27, 2026, the band released their fourth studio album Almost There.
+The band is currently on tour.